Jack Thomson Arthritis Fund

 Two grants < $40,000 are awarded annually to research into the cause and treatment of arthritis.

-Principal investigator: Dr Adele Woolley, Department of Pathology, Dunedin School of Medicine, University of Otago
+Principal investigator: Dr Ross Wilson, Department of Surgery & Critical Care, Faculty of Medicine, University of Otago

 Osteoarthritis (OA) affects over half a million New Zealanders and represents a diverse spectrum of pathological processes culminating in joint damage and loss of function.
 Recent research has highlighted an inflammatory type of OA, suggesting potential for repurposing existing therapies to target early inflammation.
 Currently, identifying patients with inflammatory OA typically relies on imaging modalities such as ultrasound or MRI, which are resource-intensive and impractical for widespread screening.
 Developing a cost-effective biomarker for early inflammatory OA could revolutionise diagnostic and treatment approaches, enabling timely intervention and preventing irreversible joint damage.
 This project builds on pilot data, potentially identifying pathways for targeted interventions based on inflammatory cytokine signatures.